mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_6/Exercise_00.md

 - Once you know the base type, you use static_cast<targetType>(value) to convert it to the others.
 - The module specifically asks that conversions in each exercise be handled via a precise cast choice (here: static_cast).

-4. **Handle Numeric edge cases such as:**
+4. **Handle numeric edge cases such as:**
 - Overflow when converting large double or float to int or char.
 - Non-displayable ASCII characters.
 - Special floating values: nan, +inf, -inf.

-> Distinguishing between “impossible” and “Non displayable”.
+> This includes distinguishing between “impossible” and “Non displayable”.

 5. **Output formatting**
 - Using std::fixed and std::setprecision to print 0.0f, 42.0, etc.